Horik I

 Horik I or Hårik (died 854) was a king of the Danes.
 He was co-ruler from 813, and sole king from c.
-828 until his violent death in 854.
+828 until 850 when he had to accept joint rule with two nephews.
+He met a violent death in 854.
 His long and eventful reign was marked by Danish raids on the Carolingian Empire of Louis the Pious, son and successor of Charlemagne.

 Background

 Horik's father was King Gudfred, known for his successful raids and wars against Charlemagne's Frankish empire and against the Obodrites.
 If the later author Notker of Saint Gall can be trusted, his mother may have been disowned by Gudfred in the early 9th century.
 In 810, Gudfred was assassinated by a housecarl, or, in Notker's version, by one of his sons as revenge for the treatment of his mother.
 His nephew Hemming succeeded him.
 Gudfred had at least five sons.
 It is unknown why kingship descended on a side-branch of the dynasty, though Hemming was possibly older than his cousins.
 The new king made peace with Charlemagne in 811.

 Hemming's reign as king was short-lived and he died in 812.
 After his demise, a violent civil war broke out.
 Another dynastic branch, Harald Klak and Ragnfred, gained power during the conflict.
-The party of the five sons of Gudfred, of whom only Horik is known by name, sought refuge with the Swedes during the unrest.
+The party of the five sons of Gudfred, of whom only Horik is known by name.
+[There has been some speculation about the names of his brothers.
+P.A.
+Munch believed that Olaf Geirstad-Alf was a son of Gudfred, whom he identified with Gudrød the Hunter of Vestfold.
+Henrik Schück assumed that another one was named Ragnar (not to be confused with Ragnar Loðbrok), indicated as the grandfather of Amlaíb Conung in Irish genealogy.
+Erik Kroman believed that still another brother was Kettil, sometimes said to be the father of Hrolfr the Ganger, better known today as Rollo.
+If any of these Theories is to be believed, it is also logical to surmize that one of these Brothers, (most likely Ketill) may have been the father of king Guðrum of East Anglia, who is occasionally said to have been a nephew of Horik and a failed candidate for the Danish throne.
+None of this has found acceptance by later scholarship]. sought refuge with the Swedes during the unrest.
 Harald and Ragnfred entertained good relations with Charlemagne.